lechimp-p/dicto.php/BACKLOG.md

 * DBFactory is a misnomer.
 Its more like a manager, which is a very non descriptive word.
 * Introduce a RegExp class to put checking for validity in one place.
-* Remove old "reference"-mechanism completely
-* rename "entities"-stuff to definition
 * Use custom rules in indexer test.
+* Remove the notion of "reference" and "entity" completely.

-# Issues
+.
+Issues
 * When saying "only SomeClasses can depend on SomeThing" we certainly mean, that also methods in SomeClasses can depend on SomeThing, but currently the analysis does not reflect this.